 GOP Won't Give Up On Dismantling Health Care Law

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 It's MORNING EDITION, from NPR News.
 I'm Renee Montagne.

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 Yesterday's vote in the House of Representatives is not likely to change a single person's health care.
 House Republicans voted to repeal the Health Care Law.
 Senate Democrats say they will not bring that measure to a vote at all.

-NPR's Andrea Seabrook was listening.
+MONTAGNE: NPR's Andrea Seabrook was listening.

 ANDREA SEABROOK: New York Democrat Steve Israel told the story of Hannah Watson, a girl from Bay Shore, Long Island, who was born with spina bifida.
 She's had multiple surgeries and a kidney transplant, all before the age of 12, said Israel.

 SEABROOK: Republicans, too, came armed with stories.
 Jeb Hensarling of Texas said, just two days ago, he was in the Methodist Hospital of San Antonio.

 SEABROOK: With great doctors in an excellent hospital, Hensarling said his mother is fine.
 But...

-Rep. HENSARLING: I'm not sure that would be the outcome in Canada, the U.K., anywhere in Europe.
+HENSARLING: I'm not sure that would be the outcome in Canada, the U.K., anywhere in Europe.
 No disrespect to our president, but when it comes to the health of my mother, I don't want this president or any president, or his bureaucrats or commissions, making decisions for my loved ones.

 SEABROOK: Republicans called the law: A government takeover of health care.
-Tea Party favorite, Minnesota's Michele Bachmann called it: The crown jewel of socialism all arguments that drive New York Democrat Anthony Weiner batty.
+Tea Party favorite, Minnesota's Michele Bachmann called it: The crown jewel of socialism - all arguments that drive New York Democrat Anthony Weiner batty.

 SEABROOK: Weiner says it's one of Republicans main debate tactics: Make stuff up.

-Rep. WEINER: A hundred and thirty thousand new agencies, not true; new IRS agents, not true; death panels, not true; no tort reform in it, not true.
+WEINER: A hundred and thirty thousand new agencies, not true; new IRS agents, not true; death panels, not true; no tort reform in it, not true.

 SEABROOK: House Speaker John Boehner said Republicans are on the side of American public opinion, that after two years of debate, November's election was a referendum on the Health Care Law, and they won.
 Now, said Boehner, Republicans are simply doing what they said they'd do.

 SEABROOK: Andrea Seabrook, NPR News, the Capitol.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.